adrianghub/slot-machine/README.md

 # Retro Slot Machine :cherries: :grapes: :seven:

 > You've just earned 200$ so you decide to make some fun with it (ideally win more).
-In order to succeed in this game you have to draw 3 identiacal cards.
+In order to succeed in this game, you have to draw 3 identical cards.
 > It's time to play!
 Wish you luck :innocent:

 <p style="text-align: center;">